This level of control means that one bad setting can break Chrome. Or worse, malware can take over your whole browser.

 - On desktop: Go to Settings > Advanced > Site settings > Cookies.
 Select “See all cookies and site data,” then “Remove all,” and confirm by clicking “Clear all.”
 You can also delete specific cookies by going to Settings > Advanced > Privacy and Security and selecting “Site settings,” then “See all cookies and site data,” then searching for a website’s name and clicking the trash logo to remove the cookie.

 Learn more about clearing Chrome cache and cookies here.

 BitDefender’s Premium service is powerful enough to use as all-in-one antivirus and malware protection.
 It’s both more effective than Malware Bytes and slows your computer down less.
-The downside is that it’s $74.99 a year, albeit for ten devices.
+The downside is that it’s $74.99 a year for up to ten devices.

 If you’re looking for a free service, Malware Bytes’ free malware protection is one of the better tools.
 And there’s a browser extension in the Web Store too.

 Start with one of these tools if you’re looking for extra help.